 A Brief History

 On June 19, 1269, the King of France, Louis IX, ordered that any Jew found in any public place not wearing the obligatory yellow badge would be fined 10 livres of silver.
 (Note: The livre was the monetary unit in France before 1795 when they came up with the franc.
 The word stems from the Latin word for “pound” and the original livre in 781 CE was 1 pound of silver.)
 People of Jewish faith or lineage have suffered discrimination and worse for many centuries.
 Meanwhile, many Jewish scientists, composers, educators, and artists of all types among others have enriched mankind.
 For example, 3 of the 7 justices on the US Supreme Court are Jewish.
 (Some of the inventions of Jews; safety razor, printed circuit board, cell phone, transistor, computer mouse, defibrillator, Esperanto, video tape, the Corvette, and the cotton swab.)
 Here we list 10 of the greatest contributions of people of Jewish background to the United States and the World.
-Who else would you include?
 (Note: The arbitrary order listed does not denote relative value of the contribution.)

 10. Julius Fromm, Latex Condom.